Ouray Hydroelectric Power Plant: History

 The Western Colorado Power Company (WCPC) was organized on March 12, 1913.
 By the following year it had consolidated the operations of eight major companies: the Durango Gas and Electric Company, San Juan Water and Power Company, Nunn's Telluride Power Company, the Telluride Electric Light Company, and (in 1914) the Ouray Power and Light Company, Montrose Electric Light and Power Company, Delta Electric Light Company, and Ridgway Electric Company.
 The new Western Colorado Power Company encompassed thirty predecessor companies, which had an average corporate life of only six years.
 Networking of the formerly isolated power plants was a daring concept, never before attempted on this scale.
 It involved construction of transmission lines through the steep mountains and construction of additional power generation sources.
 One result was a sharp decrease in the costs of electrical service.

 Eric R. Jacobson, current owner of the Ouray power plant, provided much of the above information about how the collection came to Fort Lewis College.
 He has informed the Center of Southwest Studies that he has in his own possession about the same volume of records as is at the Center.
 Many of his records focus on the Ouray plant.
 Jacobson notes that Deep Springs College in Bishop, California, has records of L. L. Nunn; Paul Swatek of Chicago is on that College's board of directors and is perhaps the best contact regarding those records.
 Other records are available at the Olin Library of Cornell University in Ithaca, New York.

-Eric Jacobson purchased the power plant in April, 1992, from the Colorado-Ute Electric Association, a utility that was in bankruptcy and unable to make the needed repairs.
+Eric Jacobson purchased the power plant in April 1992, from the Colorado-Ute Electric Association, a utility that was in bankruptcy and unable to make the needed repairs.
 He purchased the plant for $10 because he was the only pre-qualified bidder.
-Jacobson restored the dam, replaced pipe, and modernized the power house.
-In the spring of 1994 the power plant was able to once again produce electricity.
+Jacobson restored the dam, replaced pipe, and modernized the powerhouse.
+In the spring of 1994, the power plant was able to once again produce electricity.
 Public Service Company of Colorado contracted to sell the power which is wheeled to Denver to be used in the grid.

 Richard Ezra Fowler was the operator of the Ouray Hydro plant and resided there from 1992 until 2008.
 He was helped by Chris Dobbins who took over plant operations after Mr. Fowler's untimely death.